Skip to main content

 imageSource image reference

-Labels are the authoritative source of truth for resource ownership.
-Names are secondary, for human readability.
+Labels are authoritative for resource ownership.
+Names are for human readability.
 Clawker refuses to operate on resources without dev.clawker.managed=true.

 Presentation Layer